-The sugar that causes ageing isn’t just from your chocolates, cakes and sweets- it’s also hidden in bread, pastas, potatoes and rice.
-These simple refined carbohydrates convert into sugar very quickly, so while you may think you’re being diligent, you may still be eating ‘ageing’ foods.
+The sugar that causes aging isn’t just from your chocolates, cakes and sweets- it’s also hidden in bread, pastas, potatoes and rice.
+These simple refined carbohydrates convert into sugar very quickly, so while you may think you’re being diligent, you may still be eating ‘aging’ foods.

 Refined carbs also increase the activity of the oil glands, resulting in clogged pores and acne.

 Alcohol draws the moisture out of the skin from the inside, resulting in a dehydrated appearance.
 It also expands the blood vessels in the skin resulting in inflammation, visible ‘broken’ capillaries.
 Alcohol will also lead to worsening of acne and rosacea.